 Don't know how technology executive resumes are written these days?
-Download our free Branded Technology Executive Resume Template by clicking the button above.
+Download our free Branded Technology Executive Resume Template by clicking the button on the right.
 The template is annotated so you know what kind of content to put where.
 Plug and play!

 Be sure your resume meets all these criteria so that you can stand out in a competitive field of applicants.